Enclomiphene: Review, PCT, Side Effects, Cycle

 • HCG: 5000 IU Every other day for the first 14 days.

-• Enclomiphene: 50mg everyday, for 14 days.
+• Enclomiphene: 50mg every day, for 14 days.

-Keeping in mind that HCG comes with a host of its own side effects.
 Make use of an AI as necessary, but remember Enclomiphene is already an E2 antagonist due to the FSH secretion.

 Enclomiphene Side Effects

-While additional trials are imperative for a comprehensive understanding, Enclomiphene presently boasts a comparatively clean slate, with only two reported side effects โ€“ namely, diarrhea and nausea
+While additional trials are imperative for a comprehensive understanding, Enclomiphene presently boasts a comparatively clean slate – with only two reported side effects namely, diarrhea and nausea.

 In contrast, the laundry list of potential adverse effects associated with Clomid dwarfs the minimal concerns associated with Enclomiphene.